 Some were drinking beer.
 Some were stuffing their faces with kebabs and pizza.
 Some were sleeping on the limestone walkway and on nearby benches.
 It was like a war zone of people getting out of the club.

-In addition to the large number of drunk people, I was surprised to see so many people standing outside the catamaran ticket office.
+In addition to the huge number of drunk people, I was surprised to see so many people standing outside the catamaran ticket office.
 In Hvar Town, it’s possible to buy next-day catamaran tickets beginning at 8am the prior day.

 I assumed that everyone standing outside of the ticket office was waiting to purchase tickets for the following day.
-This early queueing explained why the more desired, late-morning, catamaran departure was sold out when we went to the ticket office the day prior at 8:45am.
+This early queueing explained why the more desired, late-morning catamaran departure was sold out when we went to the ticket office the day prior at 8:45am.
 Simply put, if people start queueing for tickets at 6am, then we had no chance of getting tickets for the later catamaran when we arrived at 8:45, which is how we ended up on the 6:30am catamaran!

-Then, suddenly, the doors to the ticket office opened and all of the drunk people flooded into the office, out of the office, and to the catamaran departure area.
+Then, suddenly, the doors to the ticket office opened, and all of the drunk people flooded into the office, out of the office, and to the catamaran departure area.
 It hit me.
 All of the drunk people were buying tickets for the 6:30am catamaran.
 But wait.
 Where was their luggage?

 And then it clicked.
-The partiers arrived in Hvar Town, without luggage, on the evening ferry, partied all night long, and were taking the catamaran back to Split where they would crawl back to their accommodation and sleep the day away.
+The partiers arrived in Hvar Town, without luggage, on the evening ferry, partied all night long, and were taking the catamaran back to Split, where they would crawl back to their accommodation and sleep the day away.

 My age was very apparent to me at that moment.

-After a short wait, our catamaran arrived, we boarded and everyone except for me passed out.
+After a short wait, our catamaran arrived, we boarded, and everyone except for me passed out.
 Words cannot describe the smell of the seating area in the catamaran.
 It was a mixture of stale cigarettes, beer and alcohol breath, and body odor.
 It was nauseating.

 Approximately one hour later, at 7:30am, we arrived in Split.
-All businesses, cafes, and restaurants were closed but lucky for us, there was a large park next to the catamaran/ferry dock with benches and pretty flowers.
+All businesses, cafes, and restaurants were closed, but lucky for us, there was a large park next to the catamaran/ferry dock with benches and pretty flowers.